‘Learning together, Playing together, Praying together’

 Staff ensure that their classrooms are stimulating and provide prompts and challenges for all pupils.
 Children with SEN benefit from the ‘learning wall’ displays and the posters around class which remind them of spelling rules, writing genres, vocabulary etc.

-All SEN provision is overseen and managed by the Inclusion Leader, Miss Hughes.
+All SEN provision is overseen and managed by the Inclusion Leader, Miss Dyson.
 She is supported by the Headteacher who has overall responsibility for assessment in school and therefore monitors the progress.
 Together, they monitor, review and evaluate all SEN provision on a regular basis throughout the year.
 They set high expectations for all pupils and staff.

 Leaders ensure that the school’s physical environment is as appropriate and accessible as possible, within the means and confines of the school building